discretize/discretize-guides/builds/revenant/power-renegade/index.md

 <Weapons weapon1MainType="Greatsword" weapon1MainAffix="Berserker" weapon1MainSigil1Id={24615} weapon1MainSigil2Id={24868}/>
 </GridItem>
 </Grid>
 When playing <Specialization name="Renegade" text="Power Renegade"/>, both Staff and Greatsword are valid choices and situationally optimal depending on the group and encounter.
-In T4 Fractals, due to most defiance bard requiring 800cc and <Skill name="Darkrazors Daring"/> applying an instant 600 CC, Greatsword is the reccommended choice for more damage.
+In T4 Fractals, due to most defiance bard requiring 800cc and <Skill name="Darkrazors Daring"/> applying an instant 600 CC, Greatsword is the recommended choice for more damage.

+In CMs there is a larger CC contribution requirement, however with builds such as <BuildLink build="Heal Chronomancer" specialization="Chronomancer"/> and <BuildLink build="Power Scrapper" specialization="Scrapper"/> providing large amounts of CC, along with contribution from DPS builds, in a lot of cases you can play Greatsword.
+However if CC is non-existant in your party it may be a better option to take Staff to provide the extra CC yourself.

-On certain fights such as Artsariiv, consider running <Item id="24639"/> sigil to instantly break 2 clones at 33% with <Skill name="Jade Winds"/>.
-Staff can also be considered in fights such as Arkk due to the nature of the Special Action Key.
+If you do play Greatsword on CMs, On Artsariiv, you should take <Item id="24639"/> on Greatsword to instantly break 2 clones in the 33% split with <Skill name="Jade Winds"/>.
+On Arkk it is generally better to play Staff to break the Defiance Bar instantly unless you are in a speedkill.

 **Please consider which weapon best fits your group based on both its needs and speed.
 Arguments for both are valid for almost every fight.**